JohnGoldsmith/dotnetrdf-wiki/HowTo-Debug-HTTP-Communication.md

 While most of the time the above will be sufficient to diagnose a problem sometimes you may need to see the full HTTP response in order to see exactly what error messages the remote server is responding with.

-To get full response traces for HTTP responses you must have enabled the //HttpDebugging// property and then also enable the //HttpFullDebugging// property e.g.
+To get full response traces for HTTP responses you must have enabled the `HttpDebugging` property and then also enable the `HttpFullDebugging` property e.g.

 ```csharp
 Options.HttpDebugging = true;